Matt Schaefer

-Matthew R. Schaefer (born February 11, 1976) is an American attorney and politician serving as a member of the Texas House of Representatives for the 6th district.
-A Republican, Schaefer is assigned to the Defense & Veterans' Affairs and Urban Affairs committees.
+Matthew Ray Schaefer (born February 11, 1976) is an American attorney and politician, who is a former member of the Texas House of Representatives for the 6th district.
+A Republican, during his tenure, Schaefer was assigned to the Licensing and Administrative Procedures Committee and the Public Education Committee.

 He ran without Democratic opposition in his successful bid for a fourth legislative term in the general election held on November 6, 2018.
 Schaefer defeated Neal Katz, an independent, 37,056 (75.6 percent) to 11,929 (24.4 percent).

 Early life and education

 Schaefer attended Cisco College in Cisco, Texas, where he played football.
 Then he attended Texas Tech University in Lubbock, where he obtained a bachelor's degree in finance and a Juris Doctor from Texas Tech University School of Law.

 Career

 In 1999, he worked in a district office of U.S. Senator Phil Gramm.
 Upon Gramm's retirement, Schaefer joined the United States Navy Reserve and attended law school at Texas Tech University.
+He retired from the Navy Reserve as a lieutenant commander (O-4), the equivalent of a major in other branches of the U.S. Armed Forces.
 Schaefer subsequently served as counsel to the chairman of the Sunset Advisory Commission, state representative Carl Isett, on bills regarding insurance and transportation.